 Founded in September 2011, SAVE THE FROGS!
-Ghana is West Africa’s first nonprofit organization dedicated exclusively to amphibian conservation, and is the first international branch of USA-based nonprofit SAVE THE FROGS!.
+Ghana was West Africa’s first nonprofit organization dedicated exclusively to amphibian conservation, and was the first international branch of USA-based nonprofit SAVE THE FROGS!.
 The mission of SAVE THE FROGS!
-Ghana is to protect Ghana’s amphibian populations and to promote a society that respects and appreciates nature and wildlife.
+Ghana was to protect Ghana’s amphibian populations and to promote a society that respects and appreciates nature and wildlife.

-Africa is fraught with both social and environmental problems, and Ghana is an excellent location from which to initiate SAVE THE FROGS! programs that we plan to spread far and wide across the African continent.
+Africa is fraught with both social and environmental problems, and Ghana was an excellent location from which to initiate SAVE THE FROGS! programs that spread far and wide across the African continent.
 Over 80% of Ghana’s original rainforests have been cleared and a third of the country’s amphibians are under threat.

 With your support, SAVE THE FROGS!
-Ghana can exponentially grow the number of Ghanaian amphibian biologists; create a new national park in the biodiverse Atewa Hills, which is currently under threat from diamond, gold and bauxite mining; institute programs to replace the frog meat trade and illegal logging with sustainable, environmentally-friendly sources of income; and produce up-to-date field guides and other educational materials that will go to every high school in the country.
+Ghana exponentially grew the number of Ghanaian amphibian biologists; worked to create a new national park in the biodiverse Atewa Hills, which is under threat from diamond, gold and bauxite mining; instituted programs to replace the frog meat trade and illegal logging with sustainable, environmentally-friendly sources of income; and produced educational materials that went to school throughout the country.
 Plus a whole lot more!

 SAVE THE FROGS!
 Ghana Co-Founder Gilbert Adum searching for frogs during the 2016 SAVE THE FROGS!
 Ghana Expedition.